krupica/ARProjection/Calibration/README.md

 ```
 MORENO, Daniel; TAUBIN, Gabriel.
 Simple, accurate, and robust projector-camera calibration.
 In: 3D Imaging, Modeling, Processing, Visualization and Transmission (3DIMPVT), 2012 Second International Conference on.
 IEEE, 2012. p.
 464-471.
 ```

+This calibration method, including this documentation, was adopted from https://github.com/kamino410/procam-calibration and supplemented with a script for capturing the projection.